Burial & Cemetery

 Burial at Sea Guide: Timeline, Decisions, and Options

-Navigating the legalities of the open water requires more than just a boat.
-In the United States, all burials at sea—whether they involve cremated remains or a full body—are strictly governed by the Environmental Protection Agency (EPA) under the Marine Protection, Research, and Sanctuaries Act (MPRSA).
+A sea burial requires more than just a boat.
+In the United States, all burials at sea—whether they involve cremated remains or a full body—are governed by the Environmental Protection Agency (EPA) under the Marine Protection, Research, and Sanctuaries Act (MPRSA).

 The primary regulation families must understand is the "3-Mile Rule."
 Federal law mandates that all burials must take place at least 3 nautical miles from the baseline of the shore.
 This ensures that remains do not wash back to land and protects coastal ecosystems.